rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-abi.md

 unwind"` ABI boundary, but the Rust code is compiled with `panic=abort`, the unwind will be caught and the process aborted.

-There are some types of unwinding that are not guaranteed cause the program to abort with `panic=abort`, though:
+There are some types of unwinding that are not guaranteed to cause the program to abort with `panic=abort`, though:

 * Forced unwinding: Rust provides no mechanism to catch this type of unwinding.
   This is safe with either the `"C"` ABI or the new `"C unwind"` ABI, as long